2004 Arizona Wildcats football team: Oregon

 Arizona traveled to Oregon for the first time since 2000 to take on the Ducks.
-Oregon would dominate on defense as the Wildcats made mistakes which led to the Ducks leading 28-0 in the fourth quarter.
-Arizona avoided a shutout late in the quarter with two quick score to cut Oregon’s lead in half, but would run out of time and lost their fifth straight game.
+Oregon would dominate on defense as the Wildcats made mistakes which led to the Ducks leading 28–0 in the fourth quarter.
+Arizona avoided a shutout late in the quarter with two quick score to cut Oregon's lead in half, but would run out of time and lost their fifth straight game.

 California

 Arizona returned home to face seventh-ranked California.
-It was the Wildcats’ first home meeting against the Golden Bears since 1997.
+It was the Wildcats' first home meeting against the Golden Bears since 1997.
 With five losses, Arizona needed to win out for the rest of the season to have a shot at a bowl bid.
 However, things would not get easy for them as they had to deal with a tough California squad.

-Cal’s offense, led by future NFL MVP Aaron Rodgers, would take control of the game by halftime and capitalized on several Arizona turnovers and the Wildcats never recovered as they were shutout by the Bears.
+Cal's offense, led by future NFL MVP Aaron Rodgers, would take control of the game by halftime and capitalized on several Arizona turnovers and the Wildcats never recovered as they were shutout by the Bears.
 The loss was the sixth consecutive for the Wildcats, and essentially ended any chance at the postseason for them.
-To date, this is the Golden Bears’ most recent win over the Wildcats in Tucson.
+To date, this is the Golden Bears' most recent win over the Wildcats in Tucson.

 Oregon State

 For homecoming weekend, the Wildcats hosted Oregon State for the first time since 2000.
 As they won the previous homecoming game in 2003 that was big for them, Arizona hoped to earn the same feat.

 The Wildcats believed that the homecoming festivities could change their fortunes and gave Stoops his first conference win.
 However, it all came for naught as they continued to make crucial errors and the Beavers cashed them in for points.
-Arizona played better in the second half, but it wasn’t enough as Oregon State handed the Wildcats their seventh loss in a row.
+Arizona played better in the second half, but it was not enough as Oregon State handed the Wildcats their seventh loss in a row.
 The loss would lead to the same story for Wildcat fans, as they began to give up on the season become more interested in basketball.